 However, not all obligations go away in Chapter 7.
 In this article, you'll learn how Chapter 7 bankruptcy clears debt, which debts Chapter 7 will discharge, why your filing date determines what bankruptcy covers, which debts and liens Chapter 7 bankruptcy won't clear, and how to stop collection calls after bankruptcy.

 No. Although bankruptcy erases many types of debt, not all obligations are discharged.
-Also, debts are treated differently depending on which of the three types of bankruptcy.
-Before filing, knowing which bankruptcy chapter you will file under to resolve your particular debt problem is essential.
+Also, debts are treated differently depending on which of the three types of bankruptcy you file.
+Before filing, knowing which bankruptcy chapter you'll file under to resolve your particular debt problem is essential.

-Bankruptcy filers aren't required to have a minimum debt amount before filing for Chapter 7 bankruptcy.
+Bankruptcy filers aren't required to have a minimum debt amount before filing for Chapter 7 bankruptcy, and multiple bankruptcy filings are allowed.
 However, a Chapter 7 discharge is available only every eight years, so most people don't file unless they can erase a substantial amount and don't have reason to believe they'll incur more.
+(11 U.S.C. § 727(a)(8).)

-A bankruptcy discharge is an order issued by the bankruptcy court that breaks the contract between the bankruptcy filer and a creditor.
+A bankruptcy discharge is an order issued by the bankruptcy court that discharges the bankruptcy filer from a contract with a creditor.
 Without the contract, the filer isn't legally required to pay the discharged debt, and the creditor can't take collection actions.

 Most Chapter 7 filers receive a discharge order about four months after filing the bankruptcy petition.
-The bankruptcy filer's credit report will show the debt "discharged in bankruptcy" for up to ten years.
+The bankruptcy filer's credit report will show the debt "discharged in Chapter 7 bankruptcy" for up to ten years (and up to seven years after Chapter 13).
 However, the notation's impact on the debtor's credit score will lessen over time.

 Chapter 7 filers discharge all of the following debts (Chapter 13 discharge erases a few more):

 Note about fraud and utility deposits.
-Any debt-related misconduct or fraud can turn a dischargeable obligation into a nondischargeable debt.
+Any debt-related fraud can turn a dischargeable obligation into a nondischargeable debt if the creditor wins a lawsuit alleging fraud.
 Also, a utility provider can't refuse service because of a bankruptcy filing, but can charge a reasonable deposit to ensure future payment.
 Find out about utility shut-offs and Chapter 7 bankruptcy.

 The discharge order won't list the debts you wiped out in Chapter 7.
-Instead, it will list the debts that bankruptcy law says all filers remain responsible for paying.
-You'll stay on the hook for the following:
+Instead, it will list the debts that bankruptcy law says all filers must continue to pay.
+You'll stay on the hook for the following.

 Even though these debts aren't discharged in Chapter 13, most emerge from Chapter 13 utterly debt-free, except for home and student loans.
 Why?
 Because the filer must pay off most nondischargeable debts through the payment plan.